Canada Transitions from GED to CAEC

 The questions found on the GED exam range from quite easy to very difficult, and they cover lots of subject fields.
 Overall, the GED exam takes a little over 7 hours to complete.

-On each of the five GED sub-exams, the minimally required score is 450 out of 800.
-So your combined total score can never be less than 2250, and averaging is not possible.
+On each of the five GED sub-exams, the minimum required score is 450 out of 800.
+So, your combined total score can never be less than 2250, and averaging is not possible.
 In general, the GED exam is written on Friday evenings to be continued on Saturdays.

 GED qualification requirements